jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Edit/editjheditor.md

 If you started at BlueMix with a starter app, you've used command line tools to modify your code and push it to the repository, but you can also use the JazzHub editor to change the code.

-If you go back to the JazzHub project page, you can see a button labelled Edit Code.
+If you go back to the JazzHub project page, you can see a button labelled **Edit Code**.
 Clicking this button, takes you to a complete online integrated development environment (IDE), based on the work of the Orion open source project.
-Here's what it looks like open on our example project:
+Here's what it looks like open for our example project:

 >	![JazzHub editor](../images/guidebm/jazzhubeditor.jpg)